chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 Clients can compensate partially for any loss of shared caching by implementing local DNS caches.
 This mitigation is already widely deployed in browsers and operating systems.

-## General mitigation: User controls
+## General mitigation: User controls {#user-controls}

 For these and other compatibility concerns, a possible mitigation is to provide users or administrators with the ability to control whether DDR is used with legacy forwarders.
-For example, this control could be provided via a general preference, or via a notification when connecting to a new network.
+For example, this control could be provided via a general preference, or via a notification upon discovering a new upstream resolver.

 --- back